jamesstoneco/jamesstone-com/source/blog/2013-11-13-using-zurb-ink-with-mailchimp.markdown

 title: Using Zurb Ink with MailChimp
 date: 2013/11/13
 time: 8:00 PM CET
-tags: Zurb Ink, MailChimp, Email, rwd, responsive
-signup_zurb: "true"
+tags: foundation-email
 featured_image: /blog/featured-images/iphone-blur.jpg
 ---

 Zurb Ink is for email as Zurb Foundation is for the web.
 [Zurb teased us late last year](http://zurb.com/article/1119/create-emails-for-any-device-introducing-) with their responsive email templates but they have now taken it one huge step further.
+SPLIT\_SUMMARY\_BEFORE\_THIS
  They have created a easy to use responsive framework that is available with the same permissive MIT license.
 I wanted to see how difficult it would be to use this new framework with MailChimp, my newsletter and email provider.
 Turns out, it was super simple.
 Lets take a look at how I went about it.

-SPLIT\_SUMMARY\_BEFORE\_THIS

 Email and mobile email is becoming so important today.
 Not only is a lot of traffic going mobile but email is increasing an important tool for connecting with your audience and increasing engagement with your apps.
 Giving your customers a great mobile experience through email seems to be the next level of responsive design and modern website marketing and engagement.